 by Kyle Huisman

-What is something interesting that you are working on right now?
+Tell us about something interesting you are working on right now at THEC.

-How did you become interested in place-based issues personally?
+How did you become interested in place-based issues?

 To read more, please check out the rest of our latest report: https://www.upjohn.org/major-initiatives/promise-investing-community/about-initiative/annual-reports.